Prominent sportsman who stole $40K from grandad also admits deceiving friend out of $60K

 A prominent New Zealand sportsman who impersonated and stole more than $40,000 from his grandfather has also pleaded guilty to deceiving a friend out of $60,000.

-Last year he pleaded guilty to charges of accessing a computer for a dishonest purpose and driving with a suspended licence.
+Last year he pleaded guilty to charges of accessing a computer for a dishonest purpose, as well as driving with a suspended licence, and was due to be sentenced in the Masterton District Court today.

+However this morning he pleaded guilty to an additional charge of obtaining by deception and was convicted.

 Police claim he made assurances to victim that he would pay him back and would get compensation after he "wins" the alleged defamation suit.

-It's alleged that in May last year he created fictitious conversations between his personal phone and his work phone and would send screenshots to the friend to add to his "credibility".
+The summary, which was read in court, noted that May last year he created fictitious conversations with the "lawyer" between his personal phone and his work phone and would send screenshots to the friend to add to his "credibility".

 The man allegedly gave his friend two bank accounts, claiming one was for the lawyer and one was a personal account and said that his friend would receive $65,000 back when he won.